 There are a lot of game making tools out there that claim to require no programming or make your life easier.
 Of all of the ‘no programming’ game creation tools, I would say Fusion 2.5 is the best.
-There are a lot of very good features about Fusion and I used it to create my first app, The Nodus.
+There are a lot of very good features about Fusion and I used it to create a number of small gmaes.
 Let me share a bit about Fusion with you.

 For larger commercial projects, I personally have moved on to Unity (which is getting better with some no-programming tools that you can get from the asset store) and I am considering Monogame, which is a purely C# programming framework.
 But these tools have a higher learning curve than Fusion and you’ll get the best out of them if you know C#, which I recommend learning.

 I used Unity to make Puzzledorf.

 However, Fusion is a great place to start because a lot of what you learn you can apply to programming.
 And some people have made successful commercial games in Fusion – the problem is that a big game is hard to manage in Fusion.